-You could go out and start door knocking or cold calling every business in your area, but there are better ways.
+You could go out and start door-knocking or cold calling every business in your area, but there are better ways.

 In any case, this is a big part of what you will be doing so it’s important to think this through.

-Once you have leads, you need to meet with the owner/ manager of that businesses and attempt to close the sale.
+Once you have leads, you need to meet with the owner/ manager of that business and attempt to close the sale.
 This primarily involves presenting the catalog/s, explaining the benefits, and taking their orders.

-Assuming you made the sale, you simply submit this order to K&W who process everything from that point forward.
+Assuming you made the sale, you simply submit this order to K&W who processes everything from that point forward.
 More importantly, you get paid a commission for doing this which I explain in more detail below.

 It is also your job to follow up with your customers if you want to maximize repeat sales.